Summer Online Teaching Innovation Grant

 How will the teaching innovation grants be disbursed?

-Faculty are able to choose how they would like their grant allocated: (1) research fund (tenure track); (2) professional development fund (teaching track); or (3) additional salary.
-The grant will be disbursed in two equal amounts: $1250 in February, and the remaining $1250 in June (coinciding with the first pay date for Session 2 and 3 courses).
+Faculty are able to choose how they would like their grant allocated: (1) research fund (tenure track) or professional development fund (teaching track); or (2) additional salary.
+The grant will be disbursed in two equal amounts: $1250 in January (upon successful completion of the CDE tour and Module 1 and 2 in the Pilot Faculty Canvas community), and the remaining $1250 in June (upon successful completion of the remaining modules and course build for the final Summer 2026 pilot course check).

 When will applicants for the Summer Online Teaching Innovation Grant be notified of the decision about their application?